vyanmadai7/ML-Full-Course/README.md

 🧠 What you will learn

-You will learn both theory + coding:
+You will learn both theory + coding:--

 What Machine Learning really is
 How models learn from data